 This NPR interview shows how we can’t help but shoot ourselves in the foot.
 Google: NPR Why We Care More About Losses Than Gains.
-When I look around, I see “loss aversion” influencing just about everything we do, albeit often in very subtle ways.
+When I look around, I see our aversion to loss influencing just about everything we do, albeit often in very subtle ways.
 The innate emotional aversion to loss, when reinforced by reason (thought) traps us even more.
 I’m going to dig into this deeper and tie up any lose ends that I see.
 My premise is the more aware we are, the less likely we are to misdirect our emotional fire.
 That is the idea behind Buddha’s Right Comprehension, which aims at giving us some ability to manage emotion.

 I Feel Therefore I Think

-I’ve picked on Descartes’, “I think, therefore I am” (cogito ergo sum) philosophical proposition at various times.
-See for example, A How-To for Extinguishing Self.
+I’ve probed Descartes’, “I think, therefore I am” (cogito ergo sum) philosophical proposition at various times.
+For example, see A How-To for Extinguishing Self.
 That has been mostly an exercise in beating around the Buddhist bush.
-This NPR interview inspired me to beat around the scientific bush a little.
+This NPR interview about loss inspired me to beat around the scientific bush a little.
 Fortunately, biological science has been relentlessly picking away at what makes life tick.
 All the same, I don’t think one needs to fall back on biology very much.
-It works well to just leave the stories behind and observe what is naturally so.
+It works well to just observe what is naturally so.

 First, we’ll need to stipulate the obvious: we are animals.
 Sure, we’re different, but then so is every species in its own way.
 The commonality we all share is ‘feeling’, i.e., sensitivity, sense, sensation, responsiveness.
 This ability defines sentient life all the way from the sensory perception of an amoeba that guides its movements, to a fighter pilot’s sensory perception that guides his.
 (1)

 The essential point here is that sensory perceptions control everything we do in life.
-The only part of the sentient realm of which we are self-consciously aware is the tiny tip of a sentient iceberg.
+The only part of this sentient realm of which we are aware is merely the tip of this sensory iceberg.
 Below this self-awareness are millions of biochemical interactions that make sentient life possible.
-Emotions churning below the surface waters of our cognitive awareness guide the route that our thoughts will take.
+Emotions churning below the surface waters of our awareness guide the direction that our thoughts will take.
 It really is straightforward and obvious, yet it is something difficult to see and accept.
 Why?

 ‘We can’t see the forest for the trees’